 Ales smiled back as a nurse knocked on the door.
 “I’m sorry, young man, visiting hours are over.”

 Ales tapped him lightly on the hand.
-“It’s okay Zach, make sure you get home safely and lock the front door.
+“It’s okay, Zach.
+Get home safely and lock the front door.
 I’ll see you tomorrow.”

 Zach nodded sadly.
 “Ok Gran, I’ll see you then.”
-He gave her a tight hug then said goodbye and made his way out.
+He hugged her tightly, said goodbye, and made his way out.

-Before he left the room entirely, Ales said, “I’ll think of some more insults for your bullies while I’m here.”
+Before he was out of the room, Ales said, “I’ll think of some more insults for your bullies while I’m here.”

-He exited through the sliding front doors, into the car park.
-Nightfall was taking over, and the streets were growing dark, but he decided to walk on through it, not knowing exactly where he was going, but he liked the fresh air on his face.
-It caressed his hair and soothed his mind.
+He left through the sliding front doors.
+Nightfall was taking over, and the streets were growing dark.
+Zach walked through the darkness, not knowing exactly where he was going, but he liked the fresh air on his face.
+The breeze caressed his hair and soothed his mind.
 His arm still tingled, and since no one was around, he rolled up his sleeve.
-The outer lining of the number was glowing blue, just slightly.
+The outer edge of the number glowed blue.
 What in the world is happening to me?
-How does my life go from being normal, to upside down in one day?
+How did my life turn upside-down in one day?

-He rolled down his sleeve and continued onward through the night.
-The moon created a shadow behind him, like a separate figure, was following.
-That was enough to cause the hair on his neck to stand up.
+He rolled down his sleeve and continued moving through the night.
+The moon created a shadow behind him, like a separate figure was following.
+The hair on his neck stood up like blades.